Alternator Repair And Cost

 You can think of the voltage regulator as essentially a surge protector for the alternator, controlling the amount of power it creates.
 If there’s too much electricity being sent, it can damage the various components.
 Yet, if there’s not enough, they won’t be able to operate.

-If any of these parts has an issue, it will compromise the ability of your alternator to continue functioning.
+If any of these components has an issue, it will compromise the ability of your alternator to continue functioning.

-This means your car will have problems starting due to a battery not being charged.
-Not only that, but your electrical components won’t receive the power they need to operate.
+This means your car will have issues starting due to a battery not being charged.
+Not only that, but your electrical components won’t receive the power they need to function.

-Now that you understand the basics behind how an alternator does what it does.
-Let’s look at a few symptoms that suggest it’s having issues.
+Now that you understand the fundamentals behind how an alternator does what it does.
+Let’s examine a few signs that suggest it’s having problems.

 Symptoms Of A Faulty Alternator